Australian Familial Pancreatic Cancer Cohort

 - Provide confirmation of diagnoses in affected relatives (if possible) or permission to access relevant medical records of deceased relatives

-- Participate in a pancreatic cancer screening trial
+- Participate in a pancreatic cancer screening trial (if deemed eligible)

 It is important to keep the AFPaCC registry as accurate and up to date as possible.
 If you are already a participant, and have new and relevant information about yourself or family, please contact the AFPaCC coordinator.